LegendaryGuard/BFP/README.md

   - player monster's first-person and first-person vis mode viewpoints work properly
   - player monster's third-person camera has improved focus (similar to BFP's standard third-person view but scaled for giant characters)
   - `g_monster` cvar enables the monster/big monkey feature (that happened in the RC/beta versions)
-  - available in the UI, maps marked as `monster` besides `oozaru` can be viewed in the UI
+  - available in the UI, maps marked as `monster` besides `oozaru` can be viewed in the GAME SERVER menu
 - team last man standing has the following in-game differences compared to the original:
   - players cannot switch teams after joining a team (on original BFP, the dead player -who was forced to spectate- can join during the match, that was against the rules)
   - players cannot voluntarily switch to spectator after joining a team
   - players attempting to switch teams/spectate receive centerprint messages
+  - maps marked as `tlms` besides `lms` can be viewed in the GAME SERVER menu
 - some cvars didn't save changed values after quitting the game that happened on original BFP (means that `CVAR_ARCHIVE` wasn't on them), but these are now applied on replica
 - file size differences between the QVM and the original BFP QVM can be quite significant
 - kiCharge, boostCost and blockCost cvars work differently
+- configstrings in CS_PLAYERS like "c1" and "hc" are removed to be optimized, handicap is disabled logically because it isn't used at all
+- some Q3e patches are applied, like events and function stuff...
 - ...

 Any fixes, improvements and contributions are welcome.
 But we can't accept secondary things and other stuff that don't reach the goals.